-In addition, OSHA requires that when using a crane or derrick in performance of the work, a 20 foot clearance is required to be maintained from all overhead power lines until the voltage of the overhead line is identified by the utility owner.
+In addition, OSHA requires that when using a crane or derrick, a 20 ft clearance is required to be maintained from all overhead power lines until the voltage of the line is identified.
 Contact BGE for assistance when using cranes or derricks at 877.427.2008.

 What must contractors do to comply with HVLA?

-- Notify BGE at 800.685.0123 or Contact Us BEFORE any work begins if work may put people or equipment with in 10 feet, or 20 feet when using cranes or derricks, of overhead utility lines.
+- Notify BGE at 800.685.0123 or Contact Us BEFORE any work begins if work may put people or equipment with in 10 ft, or 20 ft when using cranes or derricks, of overhead utility lines.